 The Grand Prize winner will receive a cash award $1,000.

-Films may have screened in other festivals but we do not accept films with past theatrical distribution or that have been broadcast (televised) anywhere in the U.S. before May 29th, 2022.
+Films may have screened in other festivals but we do not accept films with past theatrical distribution or that have been broadcast (televised) anywhere in the U.S., this also includes yourtube before May 26th, 2024.

 Films must be submitted via FilmFreeway online screener.